-- Look at the Software Carbon Intensity Data project.
+- Look at the Software Carbon Intensity Guide project.
 This project is responsible for providing advice on how to quantify different software components' emissions.

 Now you are ready to execute.
 Using the methodology described in the previous steps, start to quantify the SCI score for each software component in your boundary.
 Your total SCI score of your software application is the combined score of all the different components.